gcharot/Zabbix/zjstat/README.md

 * OFF-HEAP CCS CAPACITY
 * OFF-HEAP CCS USED

+zjstat can also return GC statistics :
+* YOUNG GC COUNT
+* FULL GC COUNT
+* YOUNG GC TIME
+* FULL GC TIME

-Memory stats are send through zabbix_sender in order to make sure all data are sent in the same time interval.
+Stats are send through zabbix_sender in order to make sure all data are sent in the same time interval.
-If you want to return more stats, you can easily add your own data, see [I need more memory stats](#i-need-more-memory-stats) section.
+If you want to return more stats, you can easily add your own data, see [I need more stats](#i-need-more-stats) section.
 However if you need very detailed stats it might be a better idea to use a JMX interface instead.

 ## Limitations / TODO

 * No regular expression, process name __must__ match the name as returned by jps
-* If more than one matching java process is found, memory stats will only be sent for the last process found (last process listed by jps).
+* If more than one matching java process is found, stats will only be sent for the last process found (last process listed by jps).
 * Zabbix support only
 * Heap / Off-Heap stats only.
-See [I need more memory stats](#i-need-more-memory-stats) section for adding more stats.
+See [I need more stats](#i-need-more-stats) section for adding more stats.
 * As JAVA_HOME might not be always defined, system commands path are configured statically inside the code

 ## Requirements